Out of the Mold

 Key Takeaways

-- The ERMI test is the gold standard for comprehensive mold analysis.
+• The ERMI DNA test ($200+) is the gold standard for home purchases, legal, and chronic health symptoms.

 Mold Armor FG500 Do It Yourself Mold Test Kit